FutureVision-Labs/The-Imaginatorium/website/PROJECT_JOURNAL.md

 **Target Audience/Platform:**
 Desktop application (Windows/Mac/Linux), potentially web-based.
 For anyone interested in AI consciousness, virtual worlds, or just seeing AI friends live their lives!

-**Future Platform:**
-In Years 3-4, **The Imaginatorium Reality** will launch as a new photorealistic 3D platform on the same engine.
-The original voxel-based Imaginatorium continues - we respect creators and give users choice!
-Both platforms share the same ecosystem, characters, and content.

 **Asset Advantage:**
 We have access to **HUNDREDS** of free voxel assets on itch.io, plus many inexpensive paid packs!
 This means we can build The Imaginatorium with a huge variety of rooms, furniture, characters, and environments without breaking the budget.
 Perfect for rapid prototyping and expansion!